 Plan ahead- You may need to place an order or start your shopping up to a week in advance to make sure you have everything you need for your holiday table.
 Do a little research on what is currently in season and available near you, make a plan and mark your calendar.

 Utilize your nutrition incentive benefits- You can use SNAP, FMNP, e-WIC, Fair Food Pricing and other nutrition incentive programs on local food.
 Find a full list of places to use them by filtering for your specific benefits here.

 Try to be willing to change plans– Plan for some wiggle room in your menu, not everything you’re looking for may be available.
 For example, if it’s a bad year for sweet potatoes, try swapping in butternut squash.

-Make a couple of strategic splurges- With smaller guest lists, you may be called to pare your traditional menu down to celebrate what your family really enjoys.
-Have you always wanted to try a pasture-raised turkey?
+Make a couple of strategic splurges- Have you always wanted to try a pasture-raised turkey?
 Go for a smaller, higher-quality bird this year.
 Do you really love cheese?
-Splurge on a few really nice locally-made aged cheeses for your charcuterie board and cheesy dishes.
+Splurge on a few high-quality locally-made aged cheeses for your charcuterie board and cheesy dishes.
 Do you have craft beer enthusiasts in your family?
 Buy a few growlers of locally-brewed beer and offer small glasses so folks can taste a little bit of everything.

 Offer gratitude for the people who provided your food- Take a moment to offer thanks to everyone who brought food to your table.
 From the farmer who grew the seeds for your veggies, and the people who milked cows in the dark for your cheese, to the folks who stocked the farmstore shelves.